ghanshyamjadhav2125/FIFA-WorldCup-Analysis/README.md

 # FIFA-WorldCup-Analysis

 ## Overview
 This project aims to analyze the FIFA World Cup from 1986 to 2022, uncovering key trends, performances, and unique moments to provide valuable insights.
-Our team of five members conducted this analysis as a collaborative project.

 ## Table of Contents
 - [Project Objective](#project-description)
 - [Project Approach](#project-description)